FarnooshHeidari/CompletionDetection/README.md

 **Complete action sequences** have been annotated with the completion frame number, representing the moment that:

 *HMDB-catch*: the object is safely caught,
 *HMDB-drink*: the subject starts drinking,
 *HMDB-pick*: the object is lifted off the surface,
 *HMDB-pour*: the subject starts pouring,
-*HMDB-throw*: the object is observed thrown away,
+*HMDB-throw*: the object is thrown,

 *UCF101-basketball*: the ball goes through the hoop,
 *UCF101-blowing candles*: all the candles are blown out,
 *UCF101-frisbee catch*: Frisbee is caught successfully,
 *UCF101-pole vault*: the subject jumps over the bar successfully,
 *UCF101-soccer penalty*: the ball passes the goal line,

 *RGBD-AC-switch*: the room's illumination is changed,
 *RGBD-AC-plug*: the plug is observed in the socket,
 *RGBD-AC-open*: the jar's lid is twisted open,
 *RGBD-AC-pull*: the drawer is pulled open,
 *RGBD-AC-pick*: the object is lifted off the surface,